 Columbia Generating Station produces enough electricity to power a city the size of Seattle.
 And the electricity from Columbia is carbon-free.
-Compared to natural gas, Columbia prevents about 3.4 million metric tons of carbon from entering the atmosphere each year.

 This reliable, around the clock power – not hindered by weather or time of day – has real future benefits when compared with alternatives.

-In addition to direct employment, Energy Northwest pays a “privilege tax” for being able to generate power ($4.5 million per year) and itself directly spends over $10 million per year to local businesses for a variety of goods and services.
+In addition to direct employment, Energy Northwest pays a “privilege tax” for being able to generate power ($4.5 million per year) and itself directly spends over $10 million per year with local businesses for a variety of goods and services.